Everyone involved in e-commerce has a certain idea about the way delivery works. A very vague idea, to be honest.

-In this article, I’m going to discuss real cases from my support experience.
-So if you are new to delivery issues or if you need a bit of advice on what module to chose, this article is just for you.
+In this article, we’re going to discuss real cases from our support experience.
+So if you are new to delivery issues or if you need a bit of advice on what module to choose, this article is right for you.

-Please note that I explain shipping in Magento 2 modules.
-Nevertheless, the explanations are also valid for Magento.
+Please note that we explain shipping in modules.
+Nevertheless, the settings are also valid for vanilla Magento.

 But first things first.
 To meet your goals, you need to know the peculiarities of Magento delivery, as well as native Magento shipping features and their limitations.

 When you place an order in a webshop, you need to choose a delivery option.
 To ship an order, the store needs the following information from your side.

 These are products added to the cart.
 They may have a different weight or size that define the delivery cost.
 Sometimes, a product is not something you can touch.
 For example, it may be a virtual book.
 It can be stored as a downloadable product in Magento.
 If so, a customer can download it as a file in their account.
 Hence, assuming this product doesn’t have a hard copy, it cannot be shipped.

 You can also use Magento 2 virtual product's shipping.
 Just record the file to a disk.
 In this case, the disk becomes a simple product in Magento.
 Obviously, this product is shippable, and you can send it in a parcel.

 Conclusion: shipping is applicable to deliverable (physical) products.
 In case your cart contains virtual products only, there should be no Magento Shipping Options section on the checkout page.